haixingfang/LabDCT-forward-simu-model/README.md

 ## step 2 - run 'diffLabDCTsim_poly_3Dmesh.m'
 This requires input from step 1 to run the simulations of diffraction images.
 Note to remember check the experimental parameter defined in 'exp_parameters.m'.
-Images will be saved in the folder '\TFT\' and data saved in '\DA\' folder.
+Images will be saved in the '\TFT\' folder and data saved in the '\DA\' folder.

 # Others
 If you will to compare the simulated diffraction image with the experimental one.
 You can run 'diffLabDCTsim_poly_3Dmesh_comp_exp_v3.m' provided you have the mesh input of the experimental grain structure and also the experimental diffraction images, which by default named as 'proj0000.tiff' alike.

-The output images will be saved in the folder '\TFT_cmp\' and data saved in '\DA_cmp\' folder.
+The output images will be saved in the '\TFT_cmp\' folder and data saved in the '\DA_cmp\' folder.

 # Remind
 ## Always start with simulations for one projection at a certain rotation angle before running simulations for a whole dataset, e.g. 181 projections for a full rotation of 360 degrees.